exercism/cpp/exercises/concept/power-of-troy/.docs/instructions.md

 You want people to make trades by exchanging their possessions.

 Write a function `exchange_artifacts` that returns nothing but takes two artifact smart-pointers to exchange the items.
+Remember, that you cannot copy a `unique_ptr`.
+This includes the usage in function parameters.
+Use a reference to the `unique_ptr` instead.

 ```cpp
 human uchiha{};